-Like its predecessor, the iPhone 8 sticks with the tried and true Retina HD IPS LCD display.
-The display is almost identical to that of the iPhone 7, with the 750×1334 and 1080×1920 resolutions in the regular and the Plus models respectively.
-The size of the screen itself remains the same as well, as the regular models have a 4.7-inch screen and the Plus models have a 5.5-inch one.
+Like its predecessor, the iPhone 8 sticks with the tried and true Retina HD IPS LCD display, furthermore, the display is almost identical to that of the iPhone 7, with the 750×1334 and 1080×1920 resolutions in the regular and the Plus models respectively.
+The size of the screen itself remains the same as well, as the regular models have a 4.7-inch screen, and the Plus models have a 5.5-inch one.

-The iPhone 8 shares a nearly identical chassis with its counterpart from the year before, as the only major addition is the all-glass back which finally brought wireless charging to an iPhone for the very first time.
+The iPhone 8 shares a nearly identical chassis with its counterpart from the year before, as the only significant addition is the all-glass back, which finally brought wireless charging to an iPhone for the very first time.

 A big internal upgrade seen in the iPhone 8 is the implementation of the A11 Bionic chip.
 This latest proprietary chip, which is currently also used in the iPhone X, ups the CPU core count to six, which is a clear step up from the four cores of the A10 Fusion that powers the iPhone 7.

-Not only does the A11 perform better than the A10, especially when it comes to multitasking and AR, but it is also more power efficient due to the more advanced 10nm manufacturing process.
-Thanks to this, the battery life of the iPhone 8 is a bit better than that of the 7, despite the battery actually being physically smaller.
-On average, the phone lasts about an hour or so longer than its predecessor when in use.
+Not only does the A11 perform better than the A10, especially when it comes to multitasking and AR, but it is also more power-efficient due to the more advanced 10nm manufacturing process.
+Thanks to this, the battery life of the iPhone 8 is a bit better than that of the 7, despite the battery being physically smaller.
+Ordinarily, the phone lasts about an hour or so longer than its predecessor when in use.

 The iPhone 8 has introduced a minor but somewhat frustrating change in the storage department.
 Namely, whereas the iPhone 7 models came with 32, 128, and (formerly) 256 GB of internal storage, all of the iPhone 8 models start at 64 GB and only offer 256 GB as the alternative, excluding the 128 GB option entirely.

-The RAM remains unchanged, as the regular and the Plus versions of the iPhone 8 come with 2GB and 3GB of RAM respectively, just like both variants of the iPhone 7.
+The RAM remains unchanged.
+The regular and the Plus versions of the iPhone 8 come with 2GB and 3GB of RAM, respectively, just like both variants of the iPhone 7.
 This is hardly an issue, since excellent iOS optimization ensures superb performance, despite the relatively small amount of RAM.

 The cameras in both the regular and the Plus versions of the iPhone 8 remain largely the same as the last-generation ones.
 The only big improvement is the ability to record 2160p video at 60 FPS, where the iPhone 7 could only manage 30 FPS at this resolution.
 Naturally, this also ups the maximum FPS for 1080p videos from 120 to 240 FPS.

-The only other major improvement are the built-in speakers, as the iPhone 8 speakers are as much as 25% more powerful than those of its predecessor.
+The only other significant improvement is the built-in speakers.
+The iPhone 8 speakers are as much as 25% more powerful than those of its predecessor.

 iPhone 8 vs iPhone 7